Skip to content

 Ask yourself: Is my plant a climber, a sprawler, or a tall grower?
 Climbers might love trellises, while tall, singular plants often prefer stakes.
 Understanding your plant's natural growth pattern is the first step.

-Will the support last a single season or multiple years?
+Will the plant supports last a single season or multiple years?
 Materials like metal or treated wood offer longevity, while untreated bamboo or certain plastics may degrade faster.

 Flexibility vs. Rigidity: